You only need 5 INGREDIENTS and 10 MINUTES to make these dreamy no-bake peanut butter bars!

 Instructions

-- Line an 8×8 or 9×9 inch baking pan with aluminum foil or parchment paper.
-Set aside.
+• Line an 8×8 or 9×9 inch baking pan with aluminum foil or parchment paper.
+Spray with cooking spray.

-- Mix the melted butter, gluten-free graham cracker crumbs, powdered sugar and salt together in a medium bowl.
-Stir in 1 cup of peanut butter until evenly combined.
+• For the peanut butter layer: In a medium bowl, mix together the butter, gluten-free graham cracker crumbs, powdered sugar and salt.
+Stir in the peanut butter until evenly combined.

-- Spread the chocolate over the peanut butter layer.
+• Spread the chocolate topping over the peanut butter layer.

-- Chill in the refrigerator until completely firm, at least 2 hours.
-Let sit at room temperature for 10 minutes before serving.
+• Cover and refrigerate for at least 2 hours or up to 5 days.
+Let sit at room temperature for 10 minutes before slicing and serving.

 Notes